Kristina01111000/Drws_site/README.md

 	- switch philosopher on page, top left for philosophers, top right for life is movement
 	- put in small paragraphs, don't link to posts yet
 	- think about hpw to archive posts that are linked, but not easily available to them
-	- change the meditates picture to yellow instead of blue -> yes

 - make two pages with url of welcome and home
 - welcome/home pages, separate rectangles on home, squares on welcome